Skip to main content

 Use the code field in the error response body to handle specific errors programmatically.
 The table below covers every code the API can return, what it means, and the exact fix.

-Error codes are stable — we will not rename or remove a code without a deprecation period.
+Error codes are stable.
+We will not rename or remove a code without a deprecation period.
 You can safely use them in switch statements and conditional logic.

 Onboarding and Identity